In this article

 4. Keep away from personal guarantees.

-In cases where the lease is taken on in the name of a limited company, the landlord may ask the directors of the company to provide personal guarantees.
+In cases where the lease is taken on in the name of a limited company, the landlord may ask the directors to provide personal guarantees.
 This goes against what you as the tenant are trying to achieve by having a limited liability company to trade through.

 If the landlord is looking for some security and is insisting on including personal guarantees, it’s beneficial to negotiate a compromise with the help of a solicitor.
 You can offer the landlord a rent deposit (typically three months’ rent), which is given back to the commercial tenant on expiry of the lease, or before by agreement.